purcelba/streeteasy_model/README.md

 I used hierarchical model testing to evaluate a series of L1-regularized linear regression models with increasing complexity.
 Models were evaluated using cross-validated R<sup>2</sup> and RMSE.
 A summary of the model development and evaluation is available in the [model_development](https://github.com/purcelba/streeteasy_model/blob/master/model_development.ipynb) notebook.

-## Bootstraping Confidence Intervals and Feature Importance
+## Bootstrapping Confidence Intervals and Feature Importance

 I used bootstrapping in order to quantify uncertainty in the goodness-of-fit statistics (R<sup>2</sup> and RMSE) and parameter estimates, as well as to quantify feature importance using a stability selection approach.
 This process was accelerated using cluster computing to parallelize bootstrapping.
 The code to implement this analysis is available in the [parallel_bootstrap](https://github.com/purcelba/parallel_bootstrap) repository.
 A summary of the results are available in the [parallel_bootstrap_example.ipynb](https://github.com/purcelba/parallel_bootstrap/blob/master/parallel_bootstrap_example.ipynb) notebook.